-For commercial real estate professionals social media channels should be an integral part of their marketing strategy since they offer very real opportunities to reach out and engage with prospects in the places they spend their time.
+Commercial real estate social media marketing should be an integral part of a CRE professional’s marketing strategy since it offers very real opportunities to reach out and engage with prospects in the places they spend their time.

 But it’s not as simple as posting to Twitter every day, or spamming people with InMail on LinkedIn.